AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Quick_Start.md

 # Quick Start: Sequential Data Store

 Sequential Data Store (SDS) is a sophisticated data store.
 The steps described here show a very simple interaction with SDS.
-To follow along with the steps in this section, you will first need a tenant, a user account and associated security credentials.
+To follow along with the steps in this section, you need a tenant, a user account and associated security credentials.
 Email [OCS support](mailto://cloudservices@osisoft.com) at OSIsoft Cloud Services to get access.

 You will be mainly working on the [OSIsoft Cloud Services portal](https://cloud.osisoft.com/).
 Sign into the portal using the credentials associated with the tenant.
 You will also need a namespace and administrative client keys.